Angle of Elevation Calculator

 How to Calculate the Angle of Elevation

 Angle of elevation is the positive, or upwards, angle of a line of sight from an observer to an object.
-For instance, if you were standing outside looking up at a tree, the angle of elevation is the angle your head would need to look up at the top of the tree.
+For instance, if you were standing outside looking up at the top of a tree, the angle of elevation is the angle your head would need to tilt in order to look at the top of the tree.

 You can calculate the angle of elevation using trigonometry.
-Considering that the line of sight and the horizontal baseline form a right triangle, you can use a common formula to calculate the angle of elevation.
+Considering that the line of sight and the horizontal baseline form a right triangle, you can use a simple trig function to calculate the angle of elevation.

 Angle of Elevation Formula

-The triangle formula to calculate the angle of elevation is:
+The formula to calculate the angle of elevation is:

 tan(θ) = opposite ÷ adjacent

-The tangent of the angle θ is equal to the opposite side divided by the adjacent side.
-If you substitute the vertical height and horizontal distance of the object into this formula, you can calculate the angle of elevation.
+The tangent of the angle θ is equal to the length of the opposite side divided by the length of the adjacent side.
+If you substitute the vertical height (opposite) and horizontal distance (adjacent) of the object into this formula, you can calculate the angle of elevation.

 tan(angle of elevation) = rise ÷ run